nikita-bachhas/Query-Visualiser/README.md

 - database should be in PostgreSQL
 - ensure dependencies in requirements.txt are installed

-## To run database on default TPC-H:
+## To run the database on default TPC-H:
 - run the .sql files in scripts\create_scripts
 - open _Command Prompt in Windows/Linux_ or _Terminal in MacOS_
-- navigate to root directory of program
+- navigate to the root directory of the program
-- enter command:
+- enter the following command:

 `python project.py`

 - You should see a window that prompts for the password and other relevant database information
 - By <b>default</b>, hostname = "localhost", username = "postgres" and port id = "5432" and thus can be left BLANK
-- Enter confirm and if the input information are correct, another window will appear with the text box for user input query.
+- Enter confirm and if the input information is correct, another window will appear with the text box for the user input query.
-- Enter query and click "Show" which will output the query plan below.
+- Enter the query and click "Show" which will output the query plan below.
 - Click "Generate Query Plan" to obtain a graph of the query execution plan, this will be stored as a .png file in the same directory.
-- "Next Query" will open a new window which will prompt user to input their database information again and their query.
+- "Next Query" will open a new window which will prompt users to input their database information again and their query.

 ## Developed by
 1. Bachhas Nikita